ChereeNielson/MemoryGame/README.md

-# Memory Game #
+# The React Memory Game #
 This is a memory game built with React.
 This game offers an assortment of pictures for the user to select.
 Each time you click, the pictures will shuffle into a new position.

+## Game Rules ##
-The object of the game is to click through the entire assortment of pictures without clicking the same picture twice.
-Can you do it?
+The object of the game is to click on an image to earn points, but be careful to not click on the same image twice!
+If you do, you'll reset your game.

+## Goal ##
+To win by clicking on each picture only once.

 Want to put your memory to the test?
 Click [here](https://.herokuapp.com/.)!!